anikakash-strativ/DOCTIME/README.md

 - One of the most challenging aspects of the project.

 ## Project Context
-This project was assigned to me at **@Strativ-dev**, where I was tasked with creating a landing page using **Flexbox** for layout and responsiveness.
+This project was assigned to me at @Strativ-dev during my internship, where I was tasked with creating a landing page using **Flexbox** for layout and responsiveness.

 ---
-This documentation provides an overview of the project and its key technical aspects.
-Let me know if you need any further refinements!